psons/tlog/README.md

     x - write '# Scheduled for later' at the end of the blotter. x - in step tlog main step 11, the scrum object is written to file as a list of tasks
- - enhance this to include a scheduled section. x - Problem: Tasks taged as 's' are not being written back to the Endeavor/story.
+ - enhance this to include a scheduled section. x - Problem: Tasks tagged as 's' are not being written back to the Endeavor/story.
        - get_document_unresolved_list uses unresolved_pat to get '/' and 'd' to write them back to
        - an Endeavor/story.
 If I add 's' to unresolved_pat, it will also be potentially pulled into a daily todo list.